-When you retain legal counsel with our Miami juvenile defense lawyers, we can take swift action to establish a personalized strategy that can help you as well as your child receive a desirable resolution to his/her situation.
+When you retain legal counsel with our South Florida juvenile defense lawyers, we can take swift action to establish a personalized strategy that can help you as well as your child receive a desirable resolution to his/her situation.

-As quickly as possible after an arrest, it is crucial that you consult with a Miami juvenile defense attorney from Frank Schwartz, P.A. to ensure that rights of your child are protected.
+As quickly as possible after an arrest, it is crucial that you consult with a South Florida juvenile defense attorney from Frank Schwartz, P.A. to ensure that rights of your child are protected.

 Handling the Florida Juvenile Justice System